Code-Institute-Submissions/the-shamans-cat/README.md

 * [TinyPNG](https://tinypng.com/) to compress image files to reduce their size which in turn reduces the images load time on the webpage.
 * [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) in Gitpod to check spelling as you type.
 * Chrome DevTools and Safari Developer Tools available from browser.
+* Lighthouse - Lighthouse is an open-source, automated tool for improving the quality of web pages.
+You can run it from Chrome DevTools against any web page, public or requiring authentication.
+It has audits for performance, accessibility, progressive web apps, SEO and more.
 * [ally](https://color.a11y.com/) to test color contrast is optimized.
 ___